freakout42/formax/docs/index.md

 Enterprise requirements are fundamental for this product.
 Zero administration cost is ensured by the leightweight concept itself.
 A single executable needs to be installed anywhere on the PATH (Yes - One=1 file is needed).

+The credentials to access the database can be protected.
+Only 3 3rd party libraries are used and they are taken from the local distribution or copied into the source.
+The code is -Wall -Werror clean and send through valgrind when running the test suite.

 Secure access to the form is easily managed by setting up a PuTTY-session on any windows machine with zero administration on the client.
 This works securely from anywhere without any bandwidth requirements.
 With a simple encrypted key 2FA is for free.
 Even 3-factor-authentication